ocramz/ocramz.github.io/posts/2026-01-16-ergonomics-numerical.markdown

 # Conclusion

-Respecting the _intent_ of numerical modeling in software libraries can play a significant part toward sharing of research artifacts, reproducibility and ultimately accelerating science, which is why I find it a topic well worthy of exploration.
+Communicating the _intent_ of modeling in numerical software libraries can play a significant part toward sharing and reproducibility of research artifacts, and can ultimately accelerate science, which is why I find it a topic well worthy of exploration.